-Waste landfilled fluctuated between 2015 and 2020 with a seven-year average of 45,000 tonnes resulting in a cost of \$196 per tonne and approximately 706 kilograms per capita per year.
+Waste landfilled fluctuated between 2015 and 2020 with a seven-year average of 45,000 tonnes resulting in a cost of \$196 per tonne and approximately 706 kilograms per capita per year (including residential and industrial, commercial, and institutional [ICI].
 A two-year average from 2019 and 2020 equals 41,590 tonnes with \$212 per tonne and 652 kilograms per capita.
 Diversion will continue to be a priority but it is of note that lower tonnage results in a higher cost per tonne so the revenue sources type and ratio will need to continue to shift over time.
+The target setting was also mentioned; it will occur as options are finalized with resources identified and we are able to estimate potential impacts from program changes.

 Recycling tonnages continue to increase in the region.
 The recycling that can be easily quantified from Recycle BC depots and curbside sources plus commercial cardboard and paper (from Williams Lake and Quesnel) totaled 1,300 in 2015 and increased to 2,700 in 2021.
 Products from extended producer responsibility programs add to the diversion count but are not as easily quantified at the regional district level.
-The impact of waste diversion of materials like concrete is reflect in the waste tonnage reduction over time.
-Due to forest fires and related fire smart wood waste abatement in the region, wood waste tonnes increased almost five times over with tonnages growing from 2,400 in 2015 to 11,145 in 2021.